orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 - Send us a link to a private Git repository with a link for us to have view permissions
 - Send us a zip file of your code

 Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.
-Also, feel free to include any justifications for design decisions you've
+Also, feel free to include any justifications for design decisions you've made.

 ## Tech Stack